Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 {: .solution}

-We can see that Flye has multiple different option available so we need to work out which ones are appropriate for our dataset.
+**We can see that Flye has multiple different options available so we need to work out which ones are appropriate for our dataset.**
-We know we have Nanopore raw reads and if we look back at the paper [Nicholls _et al._ 2019](https://academic.oup.com/gigascience/article/8/5/giz043/5486468) we can see that the reads were basecalled with Guppy v2.2.2
+* We know we have Nanopore raw reads and if we look back at the paper [Nicholls _et al._ 2019](https://academic.oup.com/gigascience/article/8/5/giz043/5486468) we can see that the reads were basecalled with Guppy v2.2.2.
 Therefore the flag `--nano-raw` for `ONT regular reads, pre-Guppy5 (<20% error)` is most appropriate for this dataset.
 The `path` after the flag in the help document indicates that the we should put the location of the input file after this flag.

-The next flag we are interested in is `-o` or `--outdir` to specify the location of the flye output.
+* The next flag we are interested in is `-o` or `--outdir` to specify the location of the flye output.
 Again, we need to specify a path afterwards.

-We should also make use of the `-t` or `--threads` flag in order to run the assembly on more compute in order to speed it up.
+* We should also make use of the `-t` or `--threads` flag in order to run the assembly on more compute in order to speed it up.

-After making the initial assembly, flye will continue to further improve the assembly using the original raw data using a process called polishing.
+* After making the initial assembly, flye will continue to further improve the assembly using the original raw data using a process called polishing.
 We can specify the number of times `flye` will polish this data using `-i` or `--iterations` - `number of polishing iterations [1]`.
 By default the number of iterations is 1 however 3 iterations is often used as standard.

-Finally, as this dataset is a metagenome we need to use the `--meta` option for `metagenome / uneven coverage mode`.
+* Finally, as this dataset is a metagenome we need to use the `--meta` option for `metagenome / uneven coverage mode`.

 > ## Unused parameters
 > There's a lot of parameters that we won't be using; some are deprecated, some are only appropriate for certain types of data (e.g. `--pacbio-raw`) and some are useful to allow tweaking to try further improve an assembly (e.g. `--genome-size` and `--read-error`).